dtrckd/pymake/README.md

 exp3 = ExpGroup([exp1, exp2])
 ```

-You can then run `pymake -l` to see our design of experiments.
+You can then run `pmk -l` to see our design of experiments.

 ##### Designing Model